elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/async-await.md

 Source: <https://javascript.info/async-await>

-**Question: Can you explain the syntax and function of an async function?**
+### Can you explain the syntax and function of an async function?

 **Answer:** An async function is a function declared with the async keyword, and the await keyword is permitted within them.
 The async and await keywords enable asynchronous, promise-based behavior to be written in a cleaner style, avoiding the need to explicitly configure promise chains.
 Async functions can contain zero or more await expressions.
 Await expressions make promise-returning functions behave as though they are synchronous by suspending the code execution until the returned promise is fulfilled or rejected.
 The resolved value of the promise is treated as the return value of the await expression.
 Use of async and await enables the use of ordinary try / catch blocks around asynchronous code.